 Wonders & Terrors

 Over the years, many have tried to tame the Roc.
 The reward is obvious - she is a giant eagle, capable of lifting an elephant in each of her mighty claws.
 Anyone who controlled such a thing would have uncontested mastery of the skies.
-Certainly, even the mightiest hunter quails at the thought of confronting the beast, and every general, warlord, and king in the shadow of the TBD mountains, where she makes her lair, has planned for the nightmare scenario, where she is drawn into battle against them.
+Certainly, even the mightiest hunter quails at the thought of confronting the beast, and every general, warlord, and king in the shadow of the Shielding mountains, where she makes her lair, has planned for the nightmare scenario, where she is drawn into battle against them.

 Yet the Roc is too wild, too pure to ever be tamed.
 The mountain folk revere her for it, seeing her as a symbol of freedom against the encroaching rule of the lowland empires.
 Though it would be condescending to say they "worshiped" her, they do occasionally leave her offerings of ox and yak.
 And they keep secret a fact that would draw fortune-seekers from around the world - the Roc's nest contains an egg.
 A chick is on the way.